MasterJ93/ATProtoKit/README.md

 ## Features
 - [x] Full compatibility with Apple’s APIs for each of the platforms.
-- [x] Written with adherence to the Swift API Design Guidelines and up-to-date best practices.
+- [x] Written with adherence to the Swift API Design Guidelines.
 - [ ] Well-written documentation for all of the AT Protocol and Bluesky APIs.
 - [x] A RichText helper to parse text into the applicable facets.
-- [ ] Extend the capabilities of generic classes within the AT Protocol in case your instance requires it.
+- [ ] Extend the capabilities of the classes in case your project requires it.
 - [ ] A powerful Firehose API that retrieves and filters events and records in real-time.
 - [ ] An HTML-parsing system to grab search engine-friendly elements for embeds.
 - [ ] A logging tool for easy debugging.